IQSS/heal-hdv-bridge-UI/README.md

 # heal-qdr-bridge-UI
-User Interface based platform that helps pull data from heal and push to QDR.
+User Interface based platform that helps pull data from heal and push to Dataverse instances.

 ## 🚀 Features

 - Simple form-based UI to collect user input
 - Integration with HEAL API for metadata retrieval
-- Support for pushing datasets to QDR Dataverse
+- Support for pushing datasets to a Dataverse
 - Responsive, user-friendly interface

 ## 🛠️ Installation